Czensored/.dotfiles/README.md

 # Dotfiles

-This is a modular, symlink-based dotfiles setup on MacOS managed with [GNU Stow](https://www.gnu.org/software/stow/).
+Dotfiles managed with GNU Stow on MacOS.

 ---